Phil Jagielka: 2013–2019

 On 3 January 2013, Jagielka signed a new contract at Everton, keeping him at Goodison Park until 2017.
 In April 2013, manager David Moyes announced that Jagielka would be appointed as the club captain for the 2013–14 season after the retirement of Phil Neville.

 When Moyes left for Manchester United, new manager Roberto Martínez stated that Jagielka would make a "phenomenal captain".
-In Jagielka's first season as captain, Everton amassed a Premier League club record 72 points to finish fifth with him being awarded three accolades at the club: Player of the Season, Players' Player of the Season and Goal of the Season.
+In Jagielka's first season as captain, Everton amassed a Premier League club record 72 points to finish fifth.

 On 27 September 2014, Jagielka scored his first goal in two seasons with a 30-yard half volley against Liverpool in the Merseyside derby to level the match in the 91st minute.
 On 6 November 2014, Jagielka scored his first European goal in seven years in Everton's 3–0 UEFA Europa League group stage win against Lille.
+That season saw Jagielka awarded with three accolades at the club: Player of the Season, Players' Player of the Season and Goal of the Season.

 Jagielka reclaimed his place as Everton's starting centre-back in March 2017 after Ramiro Funes Mori suffered a knee injury on international duty.
 In April 2017, Jagielka scored in three successive league matches for Everton: first, in a 1–1 draw against Manchester United at Old Trafford on 4 April – his first league goal in two years – then in a 4–2 victory against Leicester City at Goodison Park on 9 April, and finally, in a 3–1 home victory over Burnley on 15 April.

-Jagielka extended his contract with Everton for another year until the summer of 2019 on 2 August 2017.
+Jagielka extended his contract with Everton for another year until July 2019 on 2 August 2017.

 After finding himself on the periphery of the Everton first team for most of the 2018–19 season, an illness to Michael Keane in the warm-up before a match against Arsenal on 7 April 2019 saw Jagielka replace him in the starting line-up.
 Jagielka went on to score the only goal in the 10th minute which was his first Everton goal for two years.
 In doing so, and at the age of 36 years and 233 days, he became the second-oldest player to score for Everton in the Premier League era, behind Richard Gough.

 Return to Sheffield United

-Jagielka left Everton at the end of 2018–19, having made 385 appearances in 12 years.
-He re-signed for Sheffield United on 4 July 2019 on a one-year contract, following the club's promotion to the Premier League.
+Jagielka left Everton at the end of the 2018–19 season, having made 385 appearances in 12 years.
+He returned to Sheffield United on 4 July 2019 on a one-year contract, following the club's promotion to the Premier League.
 On 23 August 2020 he signed a new one-year deal to keep him at the club for the 2020–21 season.